riadath/obsidian_notes/Networking/Networking_Presentation_3/Main Note.md

 ### Algorithm 2
 ![[Pasted image 20231102022349.png]]

+### Explanation

-#### Explanation
+#### Terms Explanation
-- Initialize everything
-- Initialize replay buffer.
 - **Replay Buffer** : It serves as a data storage mechanism
 	- Stores (Current state, Action state, Reward, Next state)
 	-  Instead of updating the agent's policy or Q-values based on experiences immediately as they occur, experiences are collected and stored in the replay buffer.

+### Algo 2 Steps
+- Initialize everything
+- Initialize replay buffer.
 - For each step in $for(1,M)$ :
 	- Randomly choose angular velocity ($v_a$) and linear velocity ($v_l$) .
 Receive initial observation state $s_1$
 	- For each step in $for(1,T)$ :